niall-brady/webdev-project/git_batch_files/README.md

 ## ***git-push.bat***
 **When to Use:**
 - When you want to update the current build with your new code
+- It will ask for a commit comment before committing ie. "Improved layout of table", etc.

 ## ***git-status.bat***
 **When to Use:**